-Counselling and other advice services can help children talk things through and support them without making them feel judged, all in confidence (unless they disclose that their personal safety is at risk).
+Counselling can help children talk things through and support them without making them feel judged, all in confidence (unless they disclose that their personal safety is at risk).

 You may also find it useful to discover more about the option of family counselling.

 Click here to register your child for counselling with Cogwheel.

 At times children, young people and families may need extra support if they are going through a difficult time.
 Counselling gives children a space to talk and play through whatever is on their mind.
 It can be a difficult decision to seek emotional support for a child.
 Counselling is a non-judgemental and confidential space to explore how a child is thinking and feeling about things.